Image credit:

 Who are the stars of the breakdance scene before the Olympics?

-In the men's competition, three-time world champion Phil Wizard from Canada and Japanese breakdance star Shigekix are the top favorites.
-Shigekix achieved third place at the 2018 Youth Olympic Games in Buenos Aires.
-Other well-known names in the breaking scene are French b-boy Danny and b-boy Amir from Kazakhstan.
+In the men's Olympics, three-time world champion Phil Wizard from Canada and Japanese breakdance star Shigekix are the top favourites in the breakdancing world.
+Shigekix has achieved third place at the 2018 Youth Olympic Games in Buenos Aires, making him a leading candidate.
+Other well-known names in the breakdancing scene are French B-Boy Danny and B-Boy Amir from Kazakhstan, who have significantly contributed to getting this sport to the Olympics.

-Among the women, the US American Logistx and the Japanese B-Girl Ami, who won the 2022 World Championships, and breaking legend B-Girl Ayumi, who continues to perform at the highest level at the age of 39, are considered the favorites.
+Among the women, we have the US American Logistx and the Japanese B-Girl Ami, who won the 2022 World Championships.
+Another breakdancing legend is B-Girl Ayumi, who continues to perform at the highest level at the age of 39.
 Other stars of the breaking scene include B-Girl India from the Netherlands, who won the 2022 European Championships, as well as B-Girl 671 from China and B-Girl MadMax from Belgium.

 How does the breakdance scene perceive its debut at the Olympics?

 Opinions vary.
-Some are excited for the recognition, while others fear it may affect the spontaneity and creativity of the art form.
+Some are excited for the recognition breakdancing will receive, while others fear the Olympics may affect the spontaneity and creativity of the art form.

-How do breakdance competitions unfold at the 2024 Olympics?
+How do breakdancing competitions unfold at the 2024 Olympics?

-There are solo battles with 16 B-Boys/B-Girls, each in one-on-one duels.
-Judges evaluate creativity, technique, and more.
+There are breakdancing solo battles with B-Boys and B-Girls, each in one-on-one duels.
+Olympics judges evaluate creativity, technique, and more.

-When and where will the breakdance competitions at the 2024 Olympics take place?
+- When and where will the breakdancing competitions at the 2024 Olympics take place?

-Who are the stars of the breakdance scene ahead of the Olympics?
+Who are the stars of the breakdancing scene ahead of the Olympics?

-Top favorites among men include Phil Wizard and Shigekix, while among women, it's Logistx, B-Girl Ami, and B-Girl Ayumi.
+Top favourites among men include Phil Wizard and Shigekix, while among women, it's Logistx, B-Girl Ami, and B-Girl Ayumi.

 Topics in this article